reagul/PCF-DotNet-Workshop/README.md

 Demo focused on the basics of using Microsoft SQL Server with Pivotal Cloud Foundry.

--   Simple integration with .NET Core using a User Provided Service
+-  Integration with .NET Core using a User Provided Service
--   Simple integration with .NET Framework using a User Provided Service
+-  Integration with .NET Framework using a User Provided Service
--   Simple integration for Azure SQL using the Azure Broker Service
+-  Integration for Azure SQL using the Azure Broker Service
+-  Credential Rotation with CredHub

 ##### Session: CI/CD